Louisiana State University Shreveport: Pioneer Heritage Center

+Spring Street Museum

+The Spring Street Museum, arguably the oldest building in Shreveport, is located in Downtown Shreveport at 525 Spring Street.
+The museum is free for visitors.

 Athletics

-The LSU–Shreveport (LSUS) athletic teams are called the Pilots.
+The LSU Shreveport (LSUS) athletic teams are called the Pilots.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Red River Athletic Conference (RRAC) since the 2010–11 academic year.
-The Pilots previously competed in the Gulf Coast Athletic Conference (GCAC) from 2000–01 to 2009–10.
+The Pilots previously competed in the Gulf Coast Athletic Conference (GCAC; now known as the HBCU Athletic Conference) from 2000–01 to 2009–10.

 LSUS competes in six intercollegiate varsity sports: Men's sports include baseball, basketball and soccer; while women's sports include basketball, soccer and tennis.
 Club sports include bass fighting, eSports and weightlifting.

 Accomplishments

 The LSUS athletic program has produced many championship teams collecting nine regular season conference titles, 16 conference tournament championships, and competed in 31 NAIA National Tournaments.

+In 2025, the LSU–Shreveport Pilots baseball team became the first team to go undefeated for an entire season in the history of college baseball at any level, winning the school's first national championship in any sport.

 Facilities

 The Health and Physical Education Building includes The Dock, a 1,000-seat gymnasium and home to the LSUS men's and women's basketball teams.
-The Health and Physical Education Building also includes the USA Weightlifting High Performance and Development Center which is home to the LSUS weightlifting team, the LSUS Natatorium houses a six-lane lap pool and the facility also has an indoor track.
+The Health and Physical Education Building also includes the USA Weightlifting High Performance and Development Center which is home to the LSUS weightlifting team.
 Located adjacent to the building and part of the complex are eight tennis courts.
 Pilot Field is home to the LSUS baseball team and The Swamp is the home of the men's and women's soccer teams.